VoIP Resources VoIP Fundamentals VoIP Glossary

 How Does VoIP Work?
 Using an Internet Connection to Transmit a Phone Call

 Specialized phones known as IP phones are used with VoIP services; these adapted phone devices look and feel exactly like a regular telephone but connect directly to your modem or router rather than to the phone jack in your wall.
-These IP phones change the sound waves from your voice into a digital form using computer programs/algorithms known as “codecs.”
-Each IP phone has its own set of available codecs for use; when two IP phones are connected on a call, they negotiate which codec to use for the call by selecting the best codec that they both have in common.
+These IP phones change the sound waves from your voice into a digital form using computer programs and algorithms known as “codecs.”
+Each IP phone has its own set of codecs; when two IP phones are connected on a call, they negotiate which codec to use by selecting the best codec they have in common.

-• A keypad on your computer screen allows you to use your mouse to dial a telephone number.
+• A keypad on your computer screen allows you to use your mouse or finger to dial a telephone number.

 • Buttons are available to transfer a call, place a call on hold, mute a call, hang up a call, and otherwise manage a call as you would on a regular phone device.